Willy Chavarria

-Willy Chavarria is an American fashion designer born in Huron, California.
+William "Willy" Chavarria is an American fashion designer born in Huron, California.
 He is the founder and Chief Creative Officer of his eponymous label (stylized as WILLY CHAVARRIA), and previously served as the Senior Vice President of Design at Calvin Klein until 2024.
 He is also the founder and Creative Director of Palmer Trading Company, a New York-based menswear label sold exclusively in Japan.
 In 2025, Time magazine listed him as one of the world's 100 most influential people.

 Early life and education

 Chavarria was born to an Irish-American mother and a Mexican-American father in July 1967.
+He attended Redwood High School in Visalia, California.
 In his early 20s, he attended the Academy of Art University in San Francisco to pursue a degree in graphic design.
 During his time in school, he found part-time employment at Joe Boxer, working in the shipping department.

 Career

 Early beginnings

 During his employment at the Joe Boxer shipping department, Chavarria would spend time after hours working on sketches and designs.
 This work secured him an internship with Nicholas Graham at Joe Boxer, which developed into a designer role for the company.
 After taking an interest in athletics and personal training, he took a designer role at Voler, a cycling and multi-sport apparel company.
 At this time, Ralph Lauren was forming a diffusion line for cycling apparel named RLX, and through a collaboration with Voler, Chavarria was hired to work on this new line in 1999.